Interval Rearrangement Ensembles: Introduction

-We briefly discuss classical (single-interval) IETs and multi-interval IETs in Sections~\ref{sect:single} and~\ref{sect:multi}, before defining an IRE in Section~\ref{sect:definition}.
-Then we show what kind of dynamical systems can be associated with IREs in Section~\ref{sect:dynsys}, calculate the dimensions of real data in Section~\ref{sect:dimensions}, define the elementary induction steps in Section~\ref{sect:induction} and then explain the time-reversing duality in Section~\ref{sect:duality}.
-Finally, we talk about IRE's natural extension in Section~\ref{sect:extension} and associated translation surfaces and flows in Section~\ref{sect:surfaces}.
-The latter one includes our treatment of one classical example.
-In Section~\ref{sect:conclusions} we sum the things up.
+Let us describe briefly the structure of our paper.
+In Secs.~2 and~3 we present classical IETs (on a single segment) and IETs on multiple segments, and in Sec.~4 we give the definition of an IRE.
+Then we explain what are the dynamical systems corresponding to IREs (Sec.~5), calculate dimensions of their real components (Sec.~6), define the elementary steps of induction (Sec.~7), and the time-reversing duality (Sec.~8).
+Natural extensions for IREs are given in Sec.~\ref{sect:extension}, and the corresponding translation surfaces and flows are presented in Sec..~\ref{sect:surfaces} (which also contains the detailed analysis of one classical example).
+In Sec.~\ref{sect:conclusions} we sum up the obtained results.